 - A suspension triggered by failing to request a DMV hearing within 10 days of the date of the arrest or by losing a DMV hearing in connection with the DUI arrest.
 This is called an Administrative Per Se or APS Suspension.

 In the article below, our California DUI lawyers will address:

 - 2. Administrative License Suspensions

-- 3. Distinguishing the Process Surrounding a Court vs. DMV Triggered License Suspension
+- 3. Court vs. DMV Triggered License Suspensions

 - 4. Can I get a restricted license after a 2nd DUI?